-FORM 10-Q
+FORM 10-Q/A

-■ Quarterly Report Pursuant to Section 13 or 15 5(d) of the Securities Exchange Act of 1934 For the quarterly period ended d September 30, 2017 or ☐ Transition Report Pursuant to Section 13 or 1 5(d) of the Securities Exchange Act of 1934 Commission File No o.
-0-19621 APPLIANCE RECYCLING CENT (Exact name of registrant as sp Minnesota 41-1454591 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 175 Jackson Avenue North Suite 102, Minneapolis, Minnesota 55343 (Address of principal executive offices) (Zip Code) 952-930-900 (Registrant's telephone number Indicate by check mark whether the registrant (1) has filed all reports required to be filed preceding 12 months (or for such shorter period that the registrant was required to file such re \boxtimes Yes \square No Indicate by check mark whether the registrant has submitted electronically and posted on posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such sl ☑ Yes ☐ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated formpany.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting (Check one) Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Emerging growth company □ Smaller reporting company 🗵 If an emerging growth company, indicate by check mark if the registrant has elected not financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box to use the extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b -2 of the Act). ☐ Yes 🗷 No As of November 13, 2017, there were outstanding 6,875,365 shares of the registrant's Co ommon Stock, without par value.
+☑ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period end ed September 30, 2017 or ☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Commission File N No. 0-19621 APPLIANCE RECYCLING CEN' (Exact name of registrant as s Nevada (State or other jurisdiction of incorporation or organization) 41-1454591 (I.R.S.
+Employer Identification No.) 175 Jackson Avenue North Suite 102, Minneapolis, Minnesota (Address of principal executive offices) 55343 (Zip Code) Common Stock par Series A Preferred Stock 952-930-90 (Registrant's telephone number Indicate by check mark whether the registrant (1) has filed all reports required to be file preceding 12 months (or for such shorter period that the registrant was required to file such $\boxtimes$ Yes $\square$ No Indicate by check mark whether the registrant has submitted electronically and posted of posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such $\boxtimes$ Yes $\square$ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller report (Check one) Large accelerated filer □ Non-accelerated filer □ Emerging growth company □ Accelerated filer □ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the registrant has elected no financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ t to use the extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 2b-2 of the Act). □ Yes 🗷 No As of November 13, 2017, there were outstanding 6,875,365 shares of the registrant's C Common Stock, without par value.